Same-sex marriage in Austria: Passage of legislation in 2009

 Following the October 2006 election, the conservative Schüssel Government was succeeded by an SPÖ-ÖVP grand coalition on 11 January 2007.
 In the "Perspectives" paper released by the People's Party on 1 October 2007, the coalition announced its support for registered partnerships (eingetragene Partnerschaft, /de-AT/) (Note: Lemspartnaschoft, /bar/; registrirano partnerstvo; partnerska zveza) similar to the Swiss model.
 An agreed draft was released in late October 2007.
 It would have given couples in registered partnerships nearly the same rights as married couples, with the exception of adoption rights.
 The registered partnership bill, based on the Swiss model, was planned to be introduced to the Austrian Parliament in September 2008; however, as the coalition of Social Democrats and the Austrian People's Party broke apart and early elections were scheduled for 28 September 2008, progress was delayed.
 The two parties saw considerable losses in the election but continued their grand coalition under Chancellor Werner Faymann.

-In February 2009, Interior Minister Maria Fekter set up a working group, inviting delegations from Austrian LGBT rights organizations, including the Rechtskomitee Lambda (Lambda Legal Committee), RosaLila PantherInnen (Pink and Lavender Panthers) and HOSI Linz, Salzburg, Tyrol and Vienna, to hold talks on the issue of partnership recognition for same-sex couples.
+In February 2009, Interior Minister Maria Fekter set up a working group, inviting delegations from Austrian LGBT rights organizations, including the Lambda Legal Committee (RKL; Rechtskomitee Lambda), Pink and Lavender Panthers (RosaLila PantherInnen) as well as the Linz, Salzburg, Tyrol and Vienna branches of the Homosexual Initiative (HOSI; Homosexuelle Initiative), to hold talks on the issue of partnership recognition for same-sex couples.
 Fekter announced that a registered partnership bill would be introduced and enacted in autumn 2009 and would become effective on 1 January 2010.
 On 12 October 2009, the Greens urged the government to keep to its promise of having registered partnerships implemented by January 2010, with Green justice spokesman Albert Steinhauser saying that "time was running out" for the proposed law.
 The party also called for opening marriage to same-sex couples.
-The next day, the Minister of Justice, Claudia Bandion-Ortner, announced that a registered partnership law would be announced "in a few weeks".
+The next day, Minister of Justice Claudia Bandion-Ortner announced that a registered partnership law would be announced "in a few weeks".
 She said that such a law was in the process of being drafted, with some aspects of it still being under contention.
 A particular area of contention was whether registered partnerships should include a ceremony at the Standesamt.